zionsg/status/README.md

         * Note that there may be multiple progress events fired for the same upload request where `event.loaded` is the same as `event.total`, hence it may be safer to compare with the total bytes uploaded if progress percentage is to be computed.
 See https://stackoverflow.com/q/66976081 for more info.
     + `storing`: Backend server stores the files on a storage system, typically the local filesystem or remote cloud storage.
 Browser tab and session may be closed at this stage.
 It should not be assumed that each file will be stored successfully hence it would be good to have progress updates for this stage as well, e.g. via progress callbacks from the storage system.
-      The backend may do additional processing after storing the files, e.g. indexing and inference, for which the progress would be reported under this stage as well.
+        * The backend may do additional processing after storing the files, e.g. indexing and inference, for which the progress would be reported under this stage as well.
+The processing is not split into additional stages as the backend server would usually only provide a single API endpoint for the browser to poll for progress all the way to the end, e.g. `http://localhost:10000/api/job/:id/progress`, instead of 1 for storing, 1 for indexing, 1 for inference, etc.

 ## Workflow
 - `briefed`: Informed via message or email.
 - `deputed`: Assigned user to work on document/ticket.
+- `working`: User has picked up the document and started work on it.
 - `request`: Request for review of document/ticket.
 - `vetting`: Reviewing document/ticket.
 - `inquiry`: Asking owner of document/ticket for more information.